 An additional purpose of Translational Scientist seminars is to support identity as a clinician translational scientist and to create a community of practice for clinician translational scientists.
 Concerns about the sustainability of this workforce have been expressed for decades.25 Although recommendations have been made to increase the workforce, room for improvement remains.
 A recent international expert meeting identified new gaps to address that include articulating the value proposition of clinician scientists, supporting professional identity, and the integration of practice (service provision) and research.25 The importance of these identified gaps is supported by our Model for Persistence of a Diverse Clinical and Translational Research Workforce and begins to work towards system-level changes.
 During our seminars, we will work as a community of practice to address these gaps.
-Together we will: 1) articulate the value proposition of clinician scientists this will help trainees articulate the added value of the clinician-scientist role within the health and clinical and translational research system; 2) support professionalization and professional identity to explore and develop a collective culture with distinct understandings of the social purpose and meaning of the clinician translational scientist, and; 3) support and role model the integration of clinical practice.
+Together we will: 1) articulate the value proposition of clinician scientists- this will help trainees articulate the added value of the clinician-scientist role within the health and clinical and translational research system; 2) support professionalization and professional identity to explore and develop a collective culture with distinct understandings of the social purpose and meaning of the clinician translational scientist, and; 3) support and role model the integration of clinical practice and research by addressing clinical and translational scientist domains in the context of clinical practice.
 Many aspects of the dual clinician-translational scientist role can create confusion and threaten professional identity, including vague job descriptions that may cause a "blurring of boundaries," which can lead to a lack of professional identity resulting in poor retention.25-27 This training program will support affirmation of professional identity through internalization of roles, responsibilities, values, and ethical standards and address the call for explicit integration of clinical and research thinking, which are the characteristics of a clinician translational scientist.

-Competency Area Courses Timing Translational Scientist Domain Biostatistics Applied Biostatistics I & II or Design and Data Analysis for Researchers I & II Year 1 RR Study Design Epidemiology, Design and Conduct of Clinical Trials, Planning Research and Grant Proposals Year 1 RR Ethics & RCR (Regulatory) Ethics and Responsible Conduct of Research, Responsible Conduct of Research Year 1 RR Critical Appraisal Rigorous Research Critical Appraisal and Rigor of Clinical Studies or Critical Analysis of Scientific Literature Year 1 DE, RR Scientific Writing Grant Writing and Disseminating Research: Manuscript Preparation and Rigorous Reporting (Using WAGs) Summer &Year 2 SC, DE Operational & Regulatory Foundations Conducting Clinical Trials for Investigators: Regulatory and Operational Issues in Translational Science Summer RR, PI, ST, TF Leading, Teaming Leading and Teaming for Effective and Efficient Translational Studies (Integrated with CCTSI Leading and Teaming) Years 1-2 SC, TP, BS, ST, PI Integration of Competencies Seminar Topics for Translational Scientists Years 1- 2 RR, BC, PI, ST, SC Integration of Competencies Mentored Research Project (Thesis/Publishable papers) Years 1- 2 DE, RR, BC, PI, ST, TP, SC Tailored to ICDP Electives Years 1- 2 Address ICDP gaps
+Table 7.
+Attaining regulatory, operational, and scientific competencies for CTSR: Alignment with Degree Programs (MSCS and PhD) Competency Area Courses Timing Translational Scientist Domain Biostatistics Applied Biostatistics I & II or Design and Data Analysis for Researchers I & II Year 1 RR Study Design Epidemiology, Design and Conduct of Clinical Trials, Planning Research and Grant Proposals Year 1 RR Ethics & RCR (Regulatory) Ethics and Responsible Conduct of Research, Responsible Conduct of Research Year 1 RR Critical Appraisal Rigorous Research Critical Appraisal and Rigor of Clinical Studies or Critical Analysis of Scientific Literature Year 1 DE, RR Scientific Writing Grant Writing and Disseminating Research: Manuscript Preparation and Rigorous Reporting (Using WAGs) Summer &Year 2 SC, DE Operational & Regulatory Foundations Conducting Clinical Trials for Investigators: Regulatory and Operational Issues in Translational Science Summer RR, PI, ST, TP Leading, Teaming Leading and Teaming for Effective and Efficient Translational Studies (Integrated with CCTSI Leading and Teaming) Years 1- 2 SC, TP, BS, ST, PI Integration of Competencies Seminar Topics for Translational Scientists Years 1- 2 RR, BC, PI, ST, SC Integration of Competencies Mentored Research Project (Thesis/Publishable papers) Years 1- 2 DE, RR, BC, PI, ST, TP, SC Tailored to ICDP Electives Years 1- 2 Address ICDP gaps earcher, DE: Domain Expert, SI: Skilled Communicater, TP: Team Player, BC: Boundary Crosser ator, PI: Proce ess Innovator,

-Individualized Career Development Plans (ICDP), which incorporate domain characteristics of translational scientists that are informed by and regularly reviewed with mentors.
-ICDP formation with mentor input plays a central role in the developmental process of trainees.11-13 Therefore, all trainees will complete an ICDP within the first month of starting the program.
+3.2 Possess Individualized Career Development Plans (ICDP), which incorporate domain characteristics of translational scientists that are informed by and regularly reviewed with mentors.
+ICDP formation with mentor input plays a central role in the developmental process of trainees.
+11-13 Therefore, all trainees will complete an ICDP within the first month of starting the program.
 Our ICDP was recently revised, along with that of the CCTSI K12 program, to include the characteristic domains of translational scientists: Domain Expert.
 Boundary